-2. Alleged violations of state laws or rules relating to the licensure of postsecondary institutions; and
+2. Alleged violations of state laws or rules relating to the licensure of postsecondary institutions

 Walla Walla University is an institution authorized to provide postsecondary education in the states of Montana, Oregon and Washington, as well as distance learning options via online classes.
 We are committed to full compliance with the Program Integrity Rule, and provide the following confirmation to all current and prospective students:

 The Northwest Commission on Colleges and Universities accredits Walla Walla University.
-You may review the university's accreditation documents at www.nwccu.org.
+You may review the university's accreditation documents at the NorthWest Comission on Colleges and Universities.

 Walla Walla University seeks to resolve all student concerns in a timely and effective manner.
 To that end, the following contact information and resources at Walla Walla University are available to current and prospective students for the resolving of complaints.
 Links are provided to the appropriate Walla Walla website for more information on contacts at the university.

 The university encourages students to work through internal university processes for resolution of complaints.
 If a student believes that the university's procedures have not adequately addressed concerns identified under the Program Integrity Rule, the following links and contact information is provided.

 Olympia, WA 98504-0100